josh-hs-ko/Thesis/README.md

 #### Ornament.RefinementSemantics
 Definition of an optimised predicate for an ornament as the parallel composition of the ornament and the singleton ornament.
-This construction gives a functor from `Orn` to `FRef` which produces more representation-efficient promotion predicates.
+This construction gives a fun⁻ctor from `Orn` to `FRef` which produces more representation-efficient promotion predicates.

 #### Ornament.SequentialComposition
 Sequential composition of ornaments.